Beverly, New Jersey: Local government

 Beverly is governed under the City form of New Jersey municipal government.
 The city is one of 15 municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of an elected mayor and a five-member elected city council who are chosen at-large on a partisan basis to serve four-year terms of office as part of the November general election, with either two or three seats coming up for election in odd-numbered years.
 Responsibilities of the governing body include all executive and legislative functions.

-As of 2024, the Mayor of the City of Beverly is Democrat Randy H. Miller Sr., whose term of office ends December 31, 2023.
-Members of the Beverly Common Council are Council President Robert H. Bancroft (D, 2025), Council President Pro-Tem Robert E. Lowden Jr. (D, 2025), Riccardo D. Dale (D, 2025), Mark Schwedes (Republican Party, 2023) and Councilwomen Bernardine Williams (D, 2023).
+As of 2024, the Mayor of the City of Beverly is Democrat Randy H. Miller Sr., whose term of office ends December 31, 2027.
+Members of the Beverly Common Council are Council President Robert H. Bancroft (D, 2025), Council President Pro-Tem Bernardine Williams (D, 2027), Riccardo D. Dale (D, 2025), Robert E. Lowden Jr. (D, 2025) and Kelsey Snively (D, 2027).

 Luis Crespo was appointed by the council in December 2012 to fill the vacant seat of Scott Perkins.
 In the November 2013 general election, Republican Mark Schwedes defeated Crespo to win the remaining two years of the unexpired term.